 6. Like Crying by Fleetwood Mac

-Another Fleetwood Mac song and also from the “Then Play On” Album, “Like Crying” is another favorite to play in Open D!
+Another Fleetwood Mac song and also from the “Then Play On” Album, “Like Crying,” is another favorite to play in Open D!
 What’s amazing about this album is that you constantly feel like you rediscover it when you listen to it many times.
 The tracks on this album ricochet between a bluesy and psychedelic rock sound.
-This song specifically is more of the bluesy-type of songs on this album.
+This song specifically is more of the bluesy type of song on this album.

 “Like Crying” is a duet between Danny Kirwan and Peter Green and sounds like an Everly Brothers-style song, according to Kirwan.
 It’s really fun to play the guitar riff and really lets you break away from the typical shapes you’re used to playing without open tuning.